freegs-plasma/freegs/docs/input_and_output.rst

 The ``show`` optional parameter displays a plot of the equilibrium, and shows the stages in the Grad-shafranov solve.

+Some options are:

+#. `domain = (Rmin, Rmax, Zmin, Zmax)` which can be used to specify
+   the (R,Z) domain to solve on.
+This is useful for reading inputs from fixed boundary codes like SCENE, where the X-point(s) may lie outside the domain.
+The coil current feedback needs to find where the edge of the plasma is, so needs to find an X-point to work correctly.
+The grid spacing is never allowed to increase, so this may result in an increase in the number of grid points.
+#. `blend` is a number between 0 and 1, and is used in the nonlinear
+   Picard iteration.
+It determines what fraction of the previous solution is used in the next solution.
+The default is 0, so no blending is done.
+Adding blending (e.g. 0.5, 0.7) usually slows convergence, but can stabilise oscillating or unstable solutions.
+#. `fit_sol` is `False` by default, so only points inside the
+   separatrix are used when fitting the coil currents to match the input poloidal flux.
+This is useful in cases like reading SCENE inputs, where the poloidal flux in the Scrape-Off Layer (SOL) is not valid in the input.
+Setting `fit_sol=True` causes the whole input domain to be used in the fitting.
+Currently this is NOT compatible with setting a domain.
+It is useful when the locations of strike points need to be matched, and may better constrain coil currents for free boundary inputs (e.g. EFIT).

 Specifying coil currents
 ~~~~~~~~~~~~~~~~~~~~~~~~